madeso/nordicgamejam15/README.md

 # nordicgamejam15
-A room with a view?
+A rööm with a view?

 ![screenshot of the game](http://parentpreviews.com/legacy-pics/pink_panther.jpg)